Story highlights

 Unlike the United States, Britain and other allies, Japan is not involved in the military campaign against ISIS.
 But Japan has been providing humanitarian aid in the Middle East as ISIS continues its bloody quest to solidify an Islamic state across parts of Iraq and Syria.

-And Japan said its efforts to provide humanitarian aid won’t stop.
+And Japan’s efforts to provide humanitarian aid won’t stop, one top official said Sunday.

 “We would like to expand our support for refugees,” Chief Cabinet Secretary Yoshihide Suga said.
 “We are surely going to have necessary support in terms of not yielding to terrorism.”